Live2D/CubismNativeMotionSyncComponents/README.md

 #### Cubism SDK for Native

-This plugin is a Cubism SDK plugin for the Cubism SDK for Native.
+This plugin is a Cubism SDK plugin for the latest Cubism SDK for Native.

 The Cubism SDK for Native package is required for use.